-- a.
-12 semester hours in Education courses required:

-- Educ.
-560

-- Educ.
-562A

-- Educ.
-562B

-- Educ.
-569

-- 6 semester hours in Sociology required, including Soc.

-552, Community Analysis.

-- c.
-6 semester hours in Psychology required, including Psych., 416, Introduction to Psychopathology.

-- d.
-6 semester hours in Home Economics required, including H.Ec.
+- 6 semester hours in sociology including Soc.
+552, Community Analysis. - c.
+6 semester hours in psychology, including Psych.
+416, Introduction to Psychopathology. - d.
+6 semester hours in home economics, including H.Ec.
 484, Family Relationships.

 Same basic requirements as Option 1 but 6 semester hours of Educ.
-599A (Master's Thesis) will be required.
-In fulfilling the requirements in Sociology, Psychology, and Home Economics, the candidate will take only one course instead of two in two of these three departments.
+599A, Master's Thesis, will be required.
+In fulfilling the requirements in sociology, psychology, and home economics, the candidate will take only one course instead of two in two of these three departments.